waldronlab/HGNChelper/index.md

 [7157](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=gene&cmd=Retrieve&dopt=full_report&list_uids=7157)
 or
 [ENSG00000141510](http://www.ensembl.org/Homo_sapiens/geneview?gene=ENSG00000141510).
 They're
 a fact of life.
-So Markus Riester and I wrote HGNChelper to make them a little more pleasant to bioinformaticians.
+So Sehyun Oh, Markus Riester, and I wrote HGNChelper to make them a little more pleasant to bioinformaticians.

 * See the [Articles](articles/index.html) link above for a vignette